Setting up a marine farm

 Marine farm guide

-Fisheries New Zealand has developed a guide to help you set up and operate a marine farm.
+We have a guide to help you set up and run a marine farm.
+It has information on:

 - applying for a new marine farm

 - setting up marine farm structures

 Guide to establishing and operating a marine farm [PDF, 982 KB]

 Application for a fish-farm licence [PDF, 180 KB]

 Fact sheet: Administration of aquaculture decisions [PDF, 881 KB]

 Aquaculture biosecurity handbook for farmers [PDF, 7.2 MB]

 Rules on marine farming Undaria in New Zealand [PDF, 521 KB]